(Last updated: July 29, 2014)

 Standard libraries like GMP avoid the use of floating-point FFTs due to the difficulty of proving bounds on round-off error.
 But with modern SIMD, the performance of floating-point is through the roof.
 So rather than throwing all this computational power away, y-cruncher utilizes it to the maximum extent.

-y-cruncher fully exploits floating-point algorithms and ensures their accuracy by means of conservative parameter selection and algorithmic error-detection.
-Although this is not proven to be correct for all inputs, the probability that y-cruncher's multiplication returns an undetected incorrect value is less than the probability of a silent hardware error.
-So in that sense, y-cruncher is arguably more reliable than other implementations that lack algorithmic error-detection.
+But y-cruncher ensures their correctness by means of conservative parameter selection and algorithmic error-detection.
+Barring any programming bugs, the probability that y-cruncher's multiplication makes an undetected error is less then the probability of a silent hardware error.
+So from an engineering standpoint, y-cruncher is actually more reliable than other implementations that lack algorithmic error-detection.

-**The last two of these algorithms (Hybrid NTT and VST) are homebrew algorithms that were developed between 2008 - 2012.
-Both of them are currently unpublished.
+The last two of these algorithms (Hybrid NTT and VST) are homebrew algorithms that were developed between 2008 - 2012.
+Both of them remain unpublished.

 Prior to v0.6.1, only log(2) and log(10) were supported using hard-coded machin-like formulas.
 A generic log(n) was needed for Ramanujan's formula for Catalan's constant.
 That was implemented using Arithmetic-Geometric Mean (AGM).

 In v0.6.1, Ramanujan's formula for Catalan's constant was removed - thereby removing the need for a generic log(n).
 Instead, v0.6.1 supports the computation of log(n) for any small integer n.
 This is done using a formula generator that generates (at run-time) machin-like formulas for arbitrary small integer n.

 Generation of machin-like formulas for log(n) is done using table-lookup along with a branch-and-bound search on several argument reduction formulas.

 Series summation is done using standard Binary Splitting techniques with the following catches: